Spirit Yachts to launch new DH63 yacht at Southampton Boat Show - YBW

 Access to the engine room, which is fitted with hi-density sound proofing, is via the deckhouse, saloon and guest cabin to give multiple access points for servicing.
 A 400 litre fuel tank is supported by a second 240 litre tank for longer passages.

 Lazarette lockers cater for stowage of a dinghy, outboard engine, gas bottles and all cruising equipment.
-A Fischer Panda 15,000i water-cooled generator is equipped with a 2-cylinder-engine and offers variable speeds for ultra-quiet running.
+A Fischer Panda 15,000i water-cooled generator is equipped with a 3-cylinder-engine and offers variable speeds for ultra-quiet running.
 A water maker, carbon passarelle, Anthony Gallo sound system, washing machine, sun awnings and bimini add to this cruising yacht.

 The 48” mahogany and stainless-steel wheel fitted with a steering brake and the throttle and gear change are within easy reach.
 A bow thruster, Raymarine navigational instruments and Lewmar remote deployment anchor are in place to assist with manoeuvring and mooring.